Noah-Huppert/NoahHuppert.com/generator/README.md

 Determines the order content will be displayed.

 A text file which holds a newline delimited list.
+Placed in same directory as content.

-Values are names of content files without their file extensions.
+Values are IDs.

 Items which appear first in the file will appear first on the site.